 Why Else Is French Called the Language of Love?

 However, history and name are not the only things that make people call French the language of love.
 There are several reasons why this Romance language is particularly well-suited for matters of the heart.
 These include both the main aspects of language, such as pronunciation and vocabulary, but also the French culture.

 One of the things that makes French so romantic is its soft, soothing sounds, lush vowels, and lack of stress on specific syllables and words.
 French words flow effortlessly off the tongue, creating a melodic sound that is quite enchanting.

 When you speak French, it can often sound like you're singing.
 This is because the pronunciation of French is quite musical and rhythmic, with a heavy emphasis on vowel sounds.
-This makes the language sound sweeter and more romantic than some other languages, where words tend to be overstressed.
+This makes the language sound sweeter and more romantic than some other languages, where words tend to sound simply ravishing.

 Another reason why French is considered a romantic language is its vocabulary.
 It has the most romantic words compared to other widely spoken languages (34 per 1,000 vs 17 per 1,000 in English).